inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 A:	To get to e oer slide.
 The angry man always inks he can do more an he can.
 		-- Albertano of Brescia
-Cutting e space budget really restores my fai in humanity.
+Cutting e space t really restores my fai in humanity.
 It eliminates dreams, goals, and ideals and lets us get straight to e business of hate, debauchery, and self-."
 		-- Johnny Hart